JetBrains/guide/site/python/tips/run-npm-scripts/index.md

 video: "https://youtu.be/Nv5vO2loJ_c"
 ---

-Modern web development means NodeJS tools which mean a `package.json` file.
+Modern web development means Node.js tools which mean a `package.json` file.
 This file sometimes has helper scripts under the `scripts` key.
 Running these perform various project operations such as `build`.

 PyCharm Professional makes it easy to browse and run these.
 There are several different paths to opening the `npm` tool window: